ruihukuang/LLM_engineering/week5/readme.md

-## day 1
+## day 2

 Context

-This RAG system is built based on the following process:
+A RAG system is built based on the following process:

 Use LangChain to build a knowledge base.
 Read in the documents in all folders.
 Add metadata to the documents.
 Break down the contents into overlapping chunks.
 Use a function to find search words in chunks.